SoloDoloRolo/SoloDoloRolo/README.md

 ## I'm a Computer Science Engineering Technology Major @ UToledo 📓

 - 🔭 A mind melder, friend to all! 🧠
-- 🌱 I’m currently studying Unity Game Design and working with
+- 🌱 I’m currently studying Unity Game Design and Emulation.
 - 🥔 Current focus is: Game Development with a hope to work on A.I. with NPCs in games.
 - 🎣 I'm heading into my first internship at Collin's Aerospace!
 - 🥅 2023 Goals: Consistency on all of the projects that I have lined up.
 Spending at least 4 hours a week on them.